-Annotation glyphs create visual properties that can be linked conceptual properties.
+Annotation glyphs link visual properties to conceptual properties.
 For example, in describing stability of a building, one wants to say that the stability of the building (a continuous conceptual property) decreases as its height (a continuous visual property) increases.
 Annotation glyphs allow us to do this by defining visual quantities in terms of measurable properties of glyphs.
-These visual quantities can then be linked in situationspecific causal models to the conceptual quantities.
-These example-specific statements can be applied by analogy to other situations, thus providing a means of formulating models without a complete and correct domain theory.
+These visual quantities can be used in situation-specific causal models.
+In the building example, for instance, where Object-226 represents the building: